siavashre/OMKar/README.md

 ```
 *The submodules are needed for generating the HTML reports.*

-If download speed is limited, you may add `--depth 1` and `--shallow-submodules` to prevents files removed in previous versions from being downloaded (they are for development use only).
+If download speed is limited, you may add `--depth 1` and/or
+`--shallow-submodules` to prevents files removed in previous versions from being downloaded (they are for development use only).

 **Update OMKar from GitHub (if a previous clone exists):**